KarthikMurugadoss1804/Project-Planning---Constraint-programming/README.md

  Define and implement the constraint that the profit margin, i.e. the difference between the value of all delivered projects and the cost of all required subcontractors, is at least €2500.
  - **Task H**
   Solve the CP-SAT model and determine how many possible solutions satisfy all the constraints .
 For each solution, determine what projects are taken on  which contractors work on which projects in which month , and what is the profit margin.

+Note: Each of the tasks' mentioned above are highlighted as comments in the python file.